craigmdennis/figma-random-color/README.md

 # Random Color Generator
-This is a Figma plugin that uses chroma-js under the hood to generate random colors for your selection.
+A Figma plugin that uses chroma-js under the hood to apply random colors to a selection.

 ## Limitations
 - Currently this only works on fills.